XeniaOhmer/language_perception_communication_games/README.md

 *Example*\
 python train_refgame.py --sim_sender default --sim_receiver default --sf_sender 0-0 --sf_receiver 0-0 --train_vision_sender True --train_vision_receiver True --classification True --mode language_emergence_train_vision --run default

 Again, training of the vision modules and training on the classification task need to be indicated.
+For the control simulations without classification loss, remove the --classification command line argument (defaults to False).

+**4. Control simulations**

+* Games with irrelevant attributes: If only two out of three attributes are relevant, the irrelevant attribute is provided with *--irrelevant_attribute* (color, scale, or shape)
+* Influence of language on perception without classification loss: remove the argument *--classification True*, then classification defaults to False
+* Multiple senders and receivers: Add the number of senders and receivers (e.g. 2 and 2): *--n_senders 2 --n_receivers 2*
+* Flexible-role agents: Use 'train_refgame_flexible_role.py' instead of 'train_refgame.py'.
+Command line arguments are slightly adapted as both agents act as senders and receivers.
+The flexible-role simulations only work for the classical setup of one sender and one receiver.